MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/personal-apps.md

 #### Configure and create a flyout menu for multiple actions

-App developers can configure and place actions on top right of the nav bar and build a flyout menu.
+App developers can configure and place actions on upper right and build a flyout menu.

 >[!NOTE]
 > A maximum of five actions is supported.
 It includes both the top nav bar and the flyout menu.